Is Buying An Expensive Car Worth It?

 Given their net worth, why is it that most millionaires choose to spend so little on their vehicles?

-Likely because they understand the problem of lost opportunity cost.
-What is opportunity cost?
+Likely because they understand the problem of lost opportunity cost, what is opportunity cost?
 Let me explain.

 What is Opportunity Cost?

-When you buy a new car according to today’s statistics, you’re not just spending the average price of $40,573.
+When you buy a new car, according to today’s statistics, you’re not just spending the average price of $49,740.
+You are also paying interest and losing potential passive income.

 Auto Loan Monthly Payment

-If you put zero down (an “attractive” deal that many dealerships are offering these days), you’ll pay a total $46,320 for the car.
+If you put zero down (an “attractive” deal that many dealerships are offering these days), you’ll pay a total of $46,320 for the car.
 But the nearly $5,000 in interest is not all you’ve lost.

 Let’s assume for a moment that you chose instead to spend $5,000 in cash on a quality used car and chose to put the $691 a month you would’ve spent on your new car payment (assuming you put zero down on the car) into a mutual fund instead.